Berlin Marathon: Inline skating race

-Key: Course record (in bold)

 Handcycle race

 A handcycle race was first held at the race in 2004.
 In 2008, 166 handcyclists participated in the Berlin Marathon.
-The men's and women's race records are held by Jetze Plat (1:00:01 in 2019) and Christiane Reppe (1:08:54 in 2016).
+The men's and women's race records are held by Joseph Fritsch (57:53 in 2025) and Christiane Reppe (1:08:54 in 2016).

-Key: Course record (in bold)

 Wheelchair race

 A wheelchair section was first officially held at the Berlin Marathon in 1981.
 Only men competed that year.
 The wheelchair race typically starts earlier in the day before the runners and power walkers.

 Heinz Frei is the most successful athlete, with twenty wins in the men's race.
 The next most successful athlete is Manuela Schär, who has won the women's race six times.
 Both these athletes also hold the records for time, with Frei setting the men's race record of 1:21:39 in 1997 and Schär setting the women's race record of 1:36:53 in 2018.